DUMMERSTON -- Technically, Lewis White still is chairman of Dummerston's Selectboard.

 Last week's developments came after months of disagreement about a ruling by the town's Development Review Board.
 The applicants, a Schoolhouse Road couple seeking approval for a fence, deck and pool, have appealed the board's rejection of their application.

 The DRB's decision had prompted criticism from some Selectboard members, who declined to defend the matter in Environmental Court.

 At a Feb.
 6 Selectboard meeting, the dispute led to a heated discussion that included one resident questioning White's ties to the highway department.
-He is a cousin to Road Foreman Lee Chamberlin.

 White defended his record, and other town officials have done the same.
 Nonetheless, he said he would resign to avoid the appearance of a conflict of interest.